Matt Ioannidis was parting opposing quarterbacks booties like Moses parted the Red Sea all season long.

 If all this read like gibberish to you just keep playing.
 It took me a long time to be able to think up, enact then stick to a strategy like this all season and make it work year after year.
 Just like anything else it gets easier with practice and doing it over and over.
 I hope if you took anything from this to help you in your IDP leagues next season it’s that yes, luck definitely is part of this, but a bigger part is having a plan going into the draft and sticking to it.
 Being able to be comfortable with the week one version of your team knowing that it will change it’s makeup many times over the course of the season is also key, now more than ever you need to be adaptable as an owner in fantasy football.

 Pay attention, roll with the punches and do whatever it takes to get into playoffs and you’ve got a shot.
 Once you get there hopefully you’re close to what you wanted your team to look like when you did your draft and first enacted your strategy for the season.
-Just for the record here’s how the week sixteen title game against Joeythetooth, who is an extremely smart IDP mind and very successful in IDP fantasy football season after season, went: (And nope, the zero projections from Yahoo never bothered me, they don’t know their ass from a hole in the ground when it comes to IDP, they’re always weeks behind on shit when it comes to that side of the ball)
+Just for the record here’s how the week sixteen title game against Joeythetooth, who is an extremely smart IDP mind and very successful in IDP fantasy football season after season, went: (And nope, the zero projections from Yahoo never bothered me, they couldn’t find their way out of a paper bag with a map and a flashlight when it comes to IDP, they’re always weeks behind on realistic projections when it comes to that side of the ball)

 The strategy I embarked upon at the draft, six solid linebackers, four in the linebacker slots and two in the flex spots, plus the two dominant defensive tackles, two tier two but still solid defensive ends, two excellent safeties and two corners following the streaming corner or hidden safety strategy I mentioned, all came together for playoffs and resulted in a monster of a defense that destroyed all in it’s path.
 From draft to title game you’ve now seen the journey from conception to championship.

 Don’t give up if things don’t go your way early, this team started off losing a lot in the first two months of the season and barely snuck into playoffs as a five seed before I added the final pieces to this squad with Donald Payne (LB) and Will Compton (LB) and had completed what I had envisioned during the draft months earlier.
 Pay attention, take care of the things you can control and that will limit how much say the fantasy gods have over the outcome.
-Thank you for reading and I hope you all had a successful season and clapped many opponents cheeks.
+Thank you for reading and I hope you all had a successful season and were favored by the fantasy Gods.

 Just a heads up for our podcast listeners we’ll be back the week before the Super Bowl for an interview with the one and only Dr. Super Bowl himself.
 We’ll also be covering yearly awards and making our Super Bowl predictions as well as announcing upcoming offseason content.
 Joeythetooth and IDP Dude will also be joining us to discuss the season and talk some Super Bowl as well as a recap of the entire season for IDP purposes.
 We’ll likely do another podcast after the Super Bowl to wrap up the season and we’ll be on break until the draft after that.